Hayao Kawabe: Grasshopper Club Zürich and Wolverhampton Wanderers

-On 5 January 2022, Kawabe joined Premier League side Wolverhampton Wanderers on a three-and-a-half year deal, with the club intending on loaning him back to Grasshoppers in the near future.
-He returned to Grasshoppers on 19 January 2022 and will remain until the end of the 2022-2023 season.
+On 5 January 2022, Kawabe joined Premier League side Wolverhampton Wanderers on a three-and-a-half-year deal, with the club intending on loaning him back to Grasshoppers in the near future.
+He returned to Grasshoppers on 19 January 2022 and will remain until the end of the 2022–2023 season.
 He finished the season at Grasshoppers with 34 appearances, playing every game since gaining eligibility.
 In his first season in Europe, he scored seven goals and supplied three assists.
-In the first game of the 2022-23 season, he scored both goals in a 2-1 home win against FC Lugano.
+In the first game of the 2022–23 season, he scored both goals in a 2-1 home win against FC Lugano.
 As a result, he was voted "SFL Player of the Round" by the viewers from among five nominees.

+On 25 May 2023, Grasshoppers announced that Kawabe would leave the club at the end of the season.

+Standard Liège

+On 7 July 2023, he permanently joined Standard Liège for a reported fee of £1.3 million.

+Return to Sanfrecce Hiroshima

+On 2 August 2024, Kawabe returned to Sanfrecce Hiroshima.

 International career

 He made his debut for Japan national football team on 25 March 2021 in a friendly against South Korea.
 On 7 June 2021, he shot his first international goal, the final goal in a 4-1 victory over Tajikistan in the 2022 FIFA World Cup qualification.